reconmap/documentation/features/index.md

 - [Rest API](https://demo.api.reconmap.com/docs/): to easily integrate Reconmap with external tools and scripts.
 - Extensible via plugins
 - Unicode and UTF8 support
 - Internationalisation (I18n) and localisation (L10n).
-Languages supported: English, Spanish, French, and others.
+Languages supported: English, Spanish, French, Portuguese, and others.
 - Free and open source
 - And more!